Don Juan Triumphant: The musical

 In The Phantom of the Opera by Andrew Lloyd Webber, Don Juan Triumphant figures prominently in the second act as an opera within a musical.
+It is, as in the novel, a thinly veiled adaptation of Wolfgang Amadeus Mozart's Don Giovanni, retold from Don Juan's point of view.
+It is one of three fictional operas invented for the characters to present, alongside Hannibal, about the Carthaginian general returning to his beloved wife ("Overture"/"Think Of Me"), and Il Muto, about the Queen of France cheating with a mute pageboy ("Poor Fool he Makes me Laugh").
+Excerpts from Don Juan Triumphant feature across "Notes (reprise)" and "Bravo, Bravo", with "The Point of no Return" as a largely unbroken song from the piece.
+"Here, Lloyd Webber pastiched various styles from the grand operas of Meyerbeer through to Mozart and even Gilbert and Sullivan."
+These pieces are often presented as musical fragments, interrupted by dialogue or action sequences in order to clearly define the musical's "show within a show" format.

-It is, as stated before, a thinly veiled adaptation of Wolfgang Amadeus Mozart's Don Giovanni which premiered in Prague in 1787, only told from Don Juan's point of view.
-In this version, the Phantom forces the opera company to stage his work and orders Christine, a Swedish soprano and his protégée with whom he is in love, to be cast in the lead role.
+In Webber's version, the Phantom forces the opera company to stage his work and orders Christine, a Swedish soprano and his protégée with whom he is in love, to be cast in the lead role.
 She reluctantly agrees to do so only after her fiancé, Raoul, devises a plan to catch the Phantom during the opening night performance.
 The score of Don Juan Triumphant is noticeably different from the style and staging of the rest of the piece and the operas the company perform on stage.
-It is dissonant, with darker tones and key changes closer to modern compositions, which serve to heighten the idea of the Phantom's genius; as a composer, he is portrayed as musically ahead of his time.
+It is dark, dissonant, and modern—"suggesting, perhaps, that the Phantom is ahead of his time artistically".